-Quick-Start was first proposed in an Internet-Draft [9].
-The Internet-Draft provides a protocol specification so that implementations can be built and experiments conducted.
-In this paper we start the process of evaluating Quick-Start, concentrating more on the performance and algorithmic design rather than on the details of the protocol design.
+Quick-Start was first proposed in an Internet-Draft [12].
+The Internet-Draft provides a protocol specification such that implementations can be built and experiments conducted.
+In this paper we start the process of exploring the efficacy of Quick-Start, concentrating more on the performance and algorithmic design rather than on the details of the protocol design required to implement Quick-Start.

-Sundarrajan [24] added Quick-Start support to ns-2 and conducted an unpublished investigation of Quick-Start as a class project, based on the proposal in the initial Internet-Draft.
+Sundarrajan [25] added Quick-Start support to ns-2 and conducted an unpublished investigation of Quick-Start as a class project.